Low Down on Neem Oil For Plants

 - 100% pure cold-pressed Neem oil ( 2 Tablespoons)

 - Warm Water (1 Gallon)

 - Dish Soap (1 Tablespoon)

-Spray during early morning hours or during the coolest part of the day.
+2.)
+Wait till the heat index & sun are at their lowest point of the day.
+It is best to pray during the early morning hours or during the coolest part of the day.
 Neem oil can heat up in the hot sun and burn plants.
-It is best used during the coolest portion of the day.
+For that reason, it is best used during the coolest portion of the day.

 That is it!
 That is the low down on neem oil for plants.
 You should have the confidence to go out and tackle all your yard pests.
 I always try neem oil as my first defense.

 AFFILIATE POLICY: Posts on this site may contain links to outside vendors that pay me a commission when you purchase from them, at no additional cost to you.
 Thank you for supporting this site!